 George has vast experience photographing events of all kinds.
 He is helpful and creative - with excellent timing and compositional skills.

-Discreet and always respectful, George works well with celebrities and CEOs, convention and meeting planners, and all those desirous of making New Orleans an even better place.
+Discreet and always respectful, George works well with celebrities and CEOs, convention and meeting planners, and all those desirous of living a life filled with dignity and respect.

 George loves architecture, industry, air and water, and has a great respect for the land.
 He seeks peace in himself and others.
 He loves to work and is not afraid to show how much he cares.